 Christmas Market "Julmarknad"

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
-You can also participate in the Chocolate Walk, located at the Steeple Building, where you can choose from a variety of chocolate delicacies.
+Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Christmas Market - Julmarknad

 Experience the sights, sounds and aromas of Christmas past.
 Swedish folk characters roam the village, music plays, shop the Swedish Food specialties, abundance of handmade wares, folk art, antiques.
-Select homemade chocolate delicacies for your holiday enjoyment at the Steeple Building from 10am to 4pm.
+Select homemade chocolate delicacies during the Chocolate Walk.

 The Bishop Hill Gallery

 Located at ground level below The Gallery Inn, the Bishop Hill Gallery specializes in artwork and framing.
 As you enter the gallery, you will notice a great selection of Abraham Lincoln and Civil War photographs and documents, as well as other artwork.
 You can purchase your art and have it framed by skilled crafts people in the same location.